chrisr3403/Sep11-Freedom-Project/blog/entry04.md

 3/15/25

 ## Section 1: My Learning so far:
 Hello My name is Christian Ramos and I am here to talk about what I learned so far for using my tool during this month.
 I am using this tool [Kaboom](https://kaboomjs.com/) a game development tool for platformer-style games.
 With this tool you can make games that can be pixelated or customizable.
-My learning of it has exstended throughout the year I have conducted a lot tests, such as collecting items like rings from sonic or basically objective things for score to collect and increase your points in a game.
+My learning of it has extended throughout the year I have conducted a lot tests, such as collecting items like rings from sonic or basically objective things for score to collect and increase your points in a game.

 ```js